MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/content-processing-create-rules.md

 ## View the activity feed of a document library

-When a file is moved or copied, you will see an update in the source library activity feed.
+When a file is moved or copied, you'll see an update in the source library activity feed.

 In the document library, in the upper-right corner of the page, select the **Details** pane to view the recent history, activity, and rules applied to the library.